 Users - Enable other users with a registered BTCPay account to access your store as either guest or owner.

 Pay Button - Create a payment button you can easily embed into your website.

 Each store has access to different apps.
 Applications built on top of BTCPay extend the use case of the software and cater to different type of users.
 Here you can create a new app and connect it to the store and customize it.
-A good example is Point of Sale app you can use to receive payments in physical stores or even donations.
+A good example is the Point of Sale app which you can use to receive payments in physical stores or even donations.

 Each store gets an internal wallet upon adding a derivation scheme.
 Internal BTCPay wallet shows all of your payments and should be used as a reference if some payments are not shown in your software or hardware wallet due to some wallets not supporting larger gap limit.
 In Wallets, you can see the total balance of your store.
 The funds from the wallet can only be spent, if the user signs a transaction with a compatible hardware wallet.